bloominstituteoftechnology/Precourse/Lesson4-Intro-to-JS/README.md

 ```
 ### Numbers

 Numbers are just that, numbers.
 Numbers do NOT have quotes around them.
-They can be negative as well
+They can be negative as well.
+Javascript does have a limitation on the size of a number (+/- 9007199254740991), but only very rarely will that limitation come up.

 ```javascript
     let answer = 42;